How to Find the Best Dive and Snorkel Mask for Mustache and Beard

 What are the different options for diving and snorkeling with a mustache?

-In short, you have a few different solutions for both snorkeling and scuba diving.
+In short, you have a few different solutions for both snorkeling and diving.
 We’ll highlight them in detail below but if you’re in a hurry, here’s what you can do:

-- Use Vaseline to smoothen your mustache so it can produce a good seal with the mask
+- Use Vaseline to smoothen your facial hair so it can produce a good seal with the skirt

-- Use special Mustache Sealer to create the seal
+- Use a special Mustache Sealer to create the seal

-- Shave a small strip of mustache right under your nose where the silicone skirt touches your skin
+- Shave a small strip right under your nose where the silicone skirt touches your skin

 - Use your razor right before you dive

 - Use a full-face mask for either snorkeling and/or scuba diving